Negative-Network/category-protection/README.md

 > **Warning** : This does not store the category passwords into the posts or pages, just in the options database table.
 As a result, if you deactivate this plugin, your posts/pages will be left unprotected.

 > Right now the plugin is available in English and French, please feel free to add translations in your own language and ask for a pull request.

+> **Knonw issue** : Some themes (or potentially plugins) are outputing HTML outsite the scope of the the_content() and the comments_template() functions.
+This plugin will not protect the output outside these functions scope.
+If you have a solution for this, please let me know!